trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 When the NFT has been minted, the application updates the UI but it does not have code to show the NFTs yet.
 You can see the NFT by getting the contract address, which starts with `KT1`, from the `config.local.testing.json` file and looking it up in a block explorer.

-For example, this is how `https://ghostnet.tzkt.io/` shows the tokens in the contract, on the "Tokens" tab:
+For example, this is how https://ghostnet.tzkt.io/ shows the tokens in the contract, on the "Tokens" tab.
+Because the contract is FA2-compatible, the block explorer automatically shows information about the tokens:

 ![The TzKT block explorer, showing the token in the contract](/img/tutorials/nft-marketplace-1-tzkt-token.png)